 Bleeding gums can be an alarming symptom that something is wrong with your dental health.
 If you notice your gums bleeding, it is important to pay attention and find out what is causing it.
 In most cases, bleeding gums can be caused by a variety of factors, and fortunately, they can usually be treated by making a few changes in lifestyle or oral hygiene habits.
-Here are the factors that can cause bleeding gums.

 - Poor Oral Hygiene Habits